CSC207-UofT/course-project-dragon-squirrel/phase1/UpdatedSpecification.md

 The game ends when the king is dead, a player gives up, or a player pauses the game.

 The board consists of rivers, some bridges, and home safe zones.
 * **River**: Only the pawn can cross the river.
 All other pieces must use the bridge.
+However, the knight can jump over the river as long as it lands on a land type other than the river.
 The pawn is not *visible* in the river because it is "submerged".
 * **Bridges** are elevated.
 Therefore, pieces cannot attack a piece on the other side of the bridge.
 However, pieces can attack a piece on the bridge.
 If a piece is on the bridge, due to the high altitude, it can attack all *visible* pieces.
 All pieces can use the bridge and thus a piece can move onto and over the bridge as it pleases.